GitLab System Admin - Hands-On Lab: Troubleshooting GitLab Kubernetes

 kubectl scale deploy -lapp=webservice,release=gitlab --replicas=1

-Task B. Tracing Issuing at the GitLab Rails level
+Task B. Tracing issues at the GitLab Rails level

 For this example, let’s suppose that an issue occurred in GitLab Rails.
 To simulate this:

-1. The first location that requests reach for this component is Nginx.
-Let’s take a look at the logs by running:
+1. The first location that requests reach is the workhorse/nginx layer.
+Let’s look at the workhorse logs:

 2. In this output, search for your HTTP request.
 It will look something like this: